Margaux M. Pisula

 Viola, Violin Teacher

-In addition to her teaching, Margaux also maintains a rewarding musical career as a freelance musician.
-She has regularly performed with the Youngstown and Huntington Symphonies and as a substitute member with the Washington, Westmoreland, Johnstown, Wheeling, and Altoona Symphonies, the Erie Philharmonic, Pittsburgh Ballet Theatre Orchestra, Pittsburgh’s Music on the Edge, and the Allegheny City Ragtime Orchestra.
-During her time at Duquesne, she had the privilege of working under conductors Jeffrey Turner and the late Sidney Harth.
-Margaux has also performed in the Brevard Music Festival (NC), Meadowmount (NY), the Green Mountain Chamber Music Festival (VT), and the Interharmony International Music Festival (Italy).
+Margaux Matz Pisula maintains a rewarding musical career as a violist, violinist, and Suzuki teacher within the Pittsburgh area, as well as Ohio and West Virginia.
+She is a member in the viola sections of the Youngstown and Huntington Symphonies and has performed as a substitute violist with the Westmoreland, Johnstown, Wheeling, Altoona, and South Florida Symphonies; the Erie Philharmonic; the Pittsburgh Ballet Theatre Orchestra; Pittsburgh’s Music on the Edge; the Allegheny City Ragtime Orchestra; and the Youngstown Scoring Stage.
+During her time as a music student at Duquesne University, she had the privilege of working under conductors Jeffrey Turner and the late Sidney Harth.
+Margaux has also performed in the Brevard Music Festival, the Meadowmount School of Music, the Green Mountain Chamber Music Festival, and the Interharmony International Music Festival in Italy.

-Margaux is happily married to her sweet husband and trombonist Aaron Pisula.
-They reside with their sweet, but mischievious, green eclectus parrot, Jasper.
-Apart from her love of music, Margaux also loves shopping, cooking, being crafty and creative, exploring new places, teaching new tricks to Jasper, and, most importantly, spending time with family and friends.
+Margaux is happily married to her sweet husband Aaron Pisula, a paralegal and trombonist.
+They reside in Pittsburgh’s Mt.
+Washington neighborhood with their green eclectus parrot, Jasper.
+Apart from her musical work, Margaux loves being crafty and creative (especially in sewing, hand embroidery, and knitting) and cooking favorite comfort foods or new recipes with her husband.
+She also enjoys shopping, traveling, teaching new tricks to Jasper, exploring Mt.
+Washington’s nature trails, and, of course, spending time with family and friends.